5 Things to Do Before Moving Out of Your House

 No matter how organized you think you are, when you're moving out of your house, it's almost always a stressful time.
 Mix in the fact that most people who sell a home are also buying another home, and you've got double the stress, especially if both transactions are closing concurrently.

 Your real estate agent can be a big help to you if you ask for advice.
 He or she has probably handled many closings just like yours, and can refer companies and individuals who can help to make your move go more smoothly.
-An experienced agent will most likely be able to spot potentially troublesome situations and prevent problems from happening in the first place.
+An experienced agent will most likely be able to spot potentially troublesome situations and prevent problems from happening in the first place, too.

 Cleaning the house is the first order of business.
 It's an easy task to overlook because you're so busy packing boxes and carting them around that you might not notice the dirt accumulating.
-And just wait until you move the refrigerator or washer and dryer from the spots that have not seen the light of day since you moved in years ago (assuming you're taking these appliances with you).
+And just wait until you move the refrigerator or washer and dryer from spots that have not seen the light of day since you moved in years ago (assuming you're taking these appliances with you).

 Second, forward your mail and leave the mailbox key behind.
-Go online to usps.com and change your address.
-It's much more convenient than going to the post office in person.
+Go online to usps.com and change your address (much more convenient than going to the post office in person).
 Make sure you notify companies that mail monthly or bi-monthly subscriptions, like magazines, that you are moving, because these will only get forwarded for 60 days.
-Sometimes, sellers will leave their mail carrier a goodbye gift, which also serves to remind the mail carrier that they will no longer live at their address.
+Sometimes, sellers will leave their mail carrier a goodbye gift, which also serves as a reminder that they will no longer live at their address.

 In a kitchen drawer, you might consider leaving your forwarding address for the new buyers, just in case any boxes or gifts are delivered to the house after you have moved out.
 Leave the mailbox key, the number of the mailbox and its location, if you live in a complex, for the buyer as well.
 Some centrally located mailboxes store keys at the post office.

-Third, notify the utility companies of your moving date.
-Give each utility company the date to discontinue service and the address for forwarding your final utility bill.
+Third, notify the utility companies of your move.
+Give each utility the date to discontinue service and the address for forwarding your final utility bill.
 Generally, that date will be the day the sale of your home closes.
 Ask your agent for a list of gas, electric, water, sewer, trash, garbage and cable utility companies.
-Remember to cancel your daily newspaper, if you subscribe to your news in print and discontinue / disconnect the security alarm service.
+Remember to cancel your daily newspaper, if you subscribe to your news in print and discontinue/disconnect the security alarm service.

-Fourth, call your home insurance agent to cancel your homeowner's insurance policy.
-You probably have already established a new insurance policy to begin coverage on your new home, but that doesn't mean your insurance agent will automatically discontinue coverage on your existing home.
+Fourth, cancel your homeowner's insurance policy.
+You probably have already taken a new insurance policy to begin coverage on your new home, but that doesn't mean your insurance agent will automatically discontinue coverage on your existing home.
 You might also have more than one insurance agent or have changed insurance agents but left your homeowner's policy in place.
-Your lender will not cancel your homeowner's insurance, you need to do this yourself.
+Your lender will not cancel your homeowner's insurance; you need to do it yourself.

 Fifth, organize your packed moving boxes.
 It is easier to move your boxes around before the movers arrive.
 Remember that the first box on the truck means it will be the last box off the truck.
 Arrange the order of your boxes by rooms, if you can.
 Label the bedrooms by color or number, and make labels for each of the bedroom doors in your new home.
 This will help the movers to identify the correct rooms for each of your boxes.